-This post may contain affiliate links, which means that if you click a link and take action, I may make a small commission at no additional cost to you.
+This post may contain affiliate links, which means if you click a link and purchase something, I may make a small commission at no additional cost to you.
 I only recommend products I love!
-More info here.
+More information here.

 Here’s what you need to do to make life as a pumping mom less stressful.

-1. Go Hands-Free
+1. Go hands-free

 Invest in a hands-free pumping bra (here is one that I love) or a hands-free pump, and free yourself to do other things while you pump.
 It’s life-changing!